In the late 1960s, Stanford University conducted a now-classic psychology study called the Marshmallow Test.

 Whether your house needs a fresh coat of paint, double-paned windows, or a new roof, a renovation project not only helps protect your greatest financial asset, it also builds equity in case you decide to move or take out a home equity line of credit.
 And with tax refunds arriving between March and May, they’ll be just in time to tackle those spring projects.

-Don’t rely on credit alone to be your parachute in an emergency!
+Try not to rely on credit to be your parachute in an emergency or other unexpected need.
 It’s convenient to fall back on if you have car trouble, an urgent home repair, or a medical expense, but even better is using money you’ve set aside for that specific purpose.
-Plus, pulling from your emergency fund won’t nudge you into debt (see #1).
+Plus, pulling from your rainy day or emergency funds won’t nudge you into debt (see #1).

 7. Give to charity